harshals25/CrossMint/README.md

 ## Running the Project
 The project runs when MainActivity is launched.
-A coroutine is started using lifecyclecScope to call the APIs
+A coroutine is started using lifecycleScope to call the APIs

 Set your candidateId inside MainActivity and run: